 The example scenarios below illustrate some of the challenges that this project will address.
-The relevant functions and categories from the NIST Framework for Improving Critical Infrastructure Cybersecurity (referred to as the Cybersecurity Framework or CSF) that can be employed to mitigate the events throughout the attack are listed below.
-The specific NIST CSF subcategories are listed in parentheses in each table.
+The relevant functions and categories from the CSF that can be employed to mitigate the events throughout the attack are listed below.
+The specific CSF subcategories are listed in parentheses in each table.